 One final note.
-If you can’t hit 8 or 9 of ten from the free throw line almost every time, you aren’t ready to practice quick-release-groove shots.
+If you can’t hit 8 or 9 or 10 from the free-throw line almost every time, you aren’t ready to practice quick-release-groove shots.
 First, you need to learn to shoot.
 Then, learn to shoot faster.
 It is difficult to imagine any basketball coach wanting a mediocre shooter to learn to get off more shots!

 It is the very good shooter who needs work on the quick-release-groove shot so that his game percentage is at least comparable with his practice percentage.
 Being good at “H-O-R-S-E” does not assure you that you will be a good game shooter.
 But once the quick-releasers pop in from all over in practice, they will pop in from all over in games, too.
 A groove knows no distinctions!